 35,000 Applications have been made to build on Green Belt Land

-Recent figures show that an additional 35,000 applications to build new homes on green built land were submitted across 2017, meaning that a record total number of 460,000 applications have been received to construction housing on protected land.
+Recent figures show that an additional 35,000 applications to build new homes on green built land were submitted across 2017, meaning that a record total number of 460,000 applications have been received to construct housing on protected land.

 Over 24,000 homes have been constructed on UK green belt lad across the last nine years.

-Although, according to new building statistics from Campaign to Protect Rural England (CPRE), more than 8,000 homes were built on the green belt, 4,800 built on brownfield sites and 3,300 built on undeveloped land.
+Although according to new building statistics from Campaign to Protect Rural England (CPRE), more than 8,000 homes were built on the green belt, 4,800 built on brownfield sites and 3,300 built on undeveloped land.
 This represents an increase of 4,000 new build completions compared to 16-17.

 In a new policy from the government on green belt building, ministers concluded by saying “The restrictions on the location of housing in the green belt are in place to prevent gradual erosion of green belt boundaries over time and to maintain openness.”